Kattumarakaran: Production

-Tabu was initially chosen as lead actress during the film's launch however she was later replaced by newcomer Eva Grover.
+Tabu was initially chosen as lead actress during the film's launch; however she was later replaced by newcomer Eva Grover.
+She was rechristened Anjali for the film.
+The film's first day shoot was held at AVM Studios and the distribution rights were sold on that day itself.

 Soundtrack

 The songs were composed by Ilaiyaraaja, with lyrics written by Vaali.
+Due to differences of opinion between Ilaiyaraaja and producer Subramaniam over the audio rights, Deva composed the background score instead.